 Having a chance to marvel at creatures like this is one of the wonderful parts of nature camps like Rockbrook.
 You never know what cool critter you’ll find.

 Oh, and don’t worry!
-The writing spider is not considered poisonous to people.
+The writing spider is not considered poisonous to people (even though it looks like it would be!).